Hair Restoration in Salt Lake City & Layton UT

 Fact: Two-thirds of American men age 35 and younger experience male pattern baldness.
 Hair loss is an extremely personal and emotional loss for many men (and women) some of whom start losing it before they even hit their twenties.
-Unfortunately, we don’t get to opt in or out of the Male Pattern Baldness gene, but thankfully, these days, we do get to choose how we handle it.
+Unfortunately, we don’t get to opt in or out of the male or female pattern baldness gene, but thankfully, these days, we do get to choose how we handle it.
 Today there are more options than ever before available to those wanting to replace those lost hair follicles.

-Many patients looking for hair restoration in Utah come to see Dr. Thompson of Utah Facial Plastics to discuss hair replacement surgery.
+Many patients looking for hair restoration in Utah come to see Drs.
+Thompson and Henstrom of UFP Hair Restoration to discuss hair replacement surgery.
 Hair loss typically results from a combination of normal aging, changes in hormones, and/or a family history of baldness.
 Baldness is not caused by poor circulation to the scalp, vitamin deficiencies, dandruff, or excessive hat wearing, despite some of the myths you may read or hear.
 Other myths that are not true are that hair loss can be determined by looking at your maternal grandfather or that if you have a full head of hair by age 40, you’ll never lose it.
 It is true that the earlier the hair loss begins, the more severe the baldness will become.

-As a fellowship trained hair restoration specialist in Utah, Dr. Thompson is known for incredibly natural results.
+As fellowship trained hair restoration specialists in Utah, Drs.
+Thompson and Henstrom are known for incredibly natural results.
 Patients appreciate that others notice improvement but cannot tell they’ve had a hair restoration procedure because the hair grafts have been placed to the thinning area in a way that is completely natural.
 Following hair transplant surgery, patients report greater confidence and self-assurance and are astounded at how simple and painless the process is.

-Patients also appreciate his genuine concern for their well-being and satisfaction.
-He is committed to ethical, caring, and honest treatment of his patients and works very hard to earn and maintain their trust.
-Although patient care is his primary focus, Dr. Thompson’s academic, research, and teaching abilities have been recognized throughout his career with numerous awards as well as several scholarly publications.
-He recently won Vitals Patient’s Choice Award in 2013 for the numerous positive online reviews from his patients and was also recognized as one of America’s Most Compassionate Doctors.
-Only physicians with near perfect overall and bedside manner scores from online reviews are selected for the Compassionate Doctor recognition.
-Of the nation’s 870,000 active physicians, only 3% were awarded this honor for 2013.
+Patients also appreciate their genuine concern for their well-being and satisfaction.
+They are committed to ethical, caring, and honest treatment of their patients and work very hard to earn and maintain their trust.
+Although patient care is their primary focus, their academic, research, and teaching abilities have been recognized throughout their careers with numerous awards as well as several scholarly publications.
+They were voted “BEST OF SLC” and “BEST OF NORTHERN UTAH” in 2019 and each maintain a 5-star rating from patient reviews on RealSelf.com.

 Who is a good Candidate for Hair Transplant Surgery?